The Virgin Mary as Star of the Sea

 What’s in a Name?

 For the ancient Hebrews, naming a child was serious business.
 A child’s name distinguished his or her character and destiny.
-Something pretty sounding was secondary; a person’s name represents their soul, according to the Hebrew mind.
-Often biblical names are prophetic.
+Something pretty sounding was secondary.
+According to the Hebrew way of thinking, a person’s name represents their soul.
 The name Elijah, for instance, means, “The Lord (YHWH) is my God.”
 This accurately fits the fiery prophet who defended proper worship of God rather than Baal.
 Likewise, the name Yeshua (Jesus) means, “God saves.”
 This well accords with the patriarch Joshua (Jesus), who led the Israelites across the Jordan, as well as Jesus, whom Christians honor as the Savior.
 Christians have long-honored Jesus’ mother, Mary, as a very special person.
 What does her name signify?
 While there is wide ambiguity about the correct translation, the most popular understanding of the name Mary among Catholics is Star of the sea.

-Because ancient texts of the Egyptian and Judeo-Aramaic languages omit vowels, scholars often argue over possible meanings of words.
+Because ancient texts of the Egyptian and Judeo-Aramaic languages omit vowels, scholars often quarrel over possible meanings of words.
 Context and etymology are essential factors to unlocking the correct meaning.
-Nonetheless, ambiguity often persists, such as the meaning of the name Mary.
+Ambiguity nonetheless persists, such as in the meaning of the name Mary.
 The word maris in Latin means sea and is quite similar to Maria.
 However, the name Mary is clearly not Latin in origin but finds its roots in the Egyptian name, Miriam.
 Here is where the etymology becomes complicated because there are over 100 possibilities of what the name Miriam means in Egyptian.
 Possible meanings range from “bitterness,” “beautiful,” and “love.”

 Consequently, it is helpful to look at the Hebrew version of Miriam, which is Maryam.
 Wide variations also exist in the meaning of the name Maryam, such as “rebellion,” and “sea of bitterness.”
 Keeping in mind that a name represents the soul in Hebrew, such translations are unacceptable for a young girl.
 The second part of this name, yam, does, in fact, mean “sea”; however, the first part, mar, has several possible meanings.
 Mar literally means bitter, which is why some believe that Maryam means “bitter sea.”
 Nonetheless, in Hebrew, the adjective follows the substantive, which means “bitter sea” would appear as Yam mar.